 Northwestern Europe and the British Isles are not one of these regions.
 To be sure, there are snakes found native to Europe as far north as the arctic circle.
 But the climate of most of Europe is not particularly hospitable to serpents and comparatively few varieties are to be found there when compared to warmer areas such as Africa, Southern Asia, the Middle East, the Americas and Australia.
 I would hazard a guess that no Parselmouth has ever occurred spontaneously in Northwestern Europe, or in any of the other more temperate climactic zones of the globe.

 However, Parseltongue, like most other magical traits, can be inherited by any of the descendants of the wizards who have manifested this gift, once it is has occurred in their particular bloodlines.
-And in fact it has been shown to have “bred true” among the Gaunts, to the point that they were able to use it among themselves at home.
+And in fact it has been shown to have “bred true” among the Gaunts, to the point that they were able to use it among themselves in their home.
 This was no doubt assisted by their unsavory, and unwise, practice of intermarrying mostly among their own cousins.
 It should also be pointed out that the descendants of any such gifted bloodline can certainly migrate to anywhere else in the world, far from the geographic area where the gift first spontaneously occurred.
 Carrying their potential for passing on this gift to their descendants with them.

 It seems probable, then, that Parseltongue was introduced to Great Britain by way of either Salazar Slytherin himself, or through one of his ancestors, possibly by way of the Phoenician traders who had dealings with the tin mines in the west.
 Although, given that he himself is credited as having hailed from the fens, if this is the case, there would have been some migration among his forebearers since that early date.
 Given the rarity of this gift, in Europe, it is probable that all known British Parselmouths would be able to trace their descent to the same originating bloodline (which, if all such matters are parallel within the Potterverse to our own world, would include one rather well-known Irish Saint).
 Which might explain some of the confusion and disquiet of the onlookers when the gift was publicly manifested by Harry Potter, who has no known connection — so far as we know — to the Slytherin bloodline.
 There may be a few other such known Parselmouth bloodlines on the Continent, but we have not as yet been informed of this